 My goal is to convey social concepts, even cliches, as well as personify everyday moments through the human figure.
-For example, social-labels are a common theme throughout my work.
-By painting “tattoos” of words or simple subjects like flowers across the portraits of my subjects, I am able to display my thoughts about an everyday social concept, effectively labeling the figure in an obvious manner, to shed light on something we as a society sometimes unknowingly do.
 My work as a whole may contain elements of abandon, confrontation, individualism, and finding one’s self.
 I also enjoy the combination of two different styles that embody similar moods, such as landscape and portraiture.
-The duality of a cloudy sky painted on the skin of a figure begins a conversation between the two traditionally depicted subjects.
+The duality of a cloudy sky surrounding a figure begins a conversation between the two traditionally depicted subjects.
 I am a fan of art history and concepts like these never leave my mind; the artists and styles that came before me have always been my greatest influences.
 I had always thought of myself as an outsider in the contemporary, conceptual art world because the carefully rendered subjects of the past no longer seem capable of our attention.
 By depicting “old” subject matter in new ways, I aim to push the limits of realism further, into a new generation.